crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 When you are done with the actual review, it is time to actually create and sign the *review proof*.

-You either call `cargo crev review` (or `cargo crev flag` if results of your review were negative), or exit the temporary review-shell and use `cargo crev review <cratename>`.
+You either call `cargo crev crate review` (or `cargo crev flag` if results of your review were negative), or exit the temporary review-shell and use `cargo crev review <cratename>`.

 ### Reviewing code using `cargo crev open`